Apply for Benefits online

 - If you rent from a Private Landlord, find your Local Housing Allowance rate (you need to do this to work out your Housing Benefit)

-- Work out what Council Tax Support and Housing Benefit you could get
+- Work out what Council Tax Support and Housing Benefit you could get (also other benefits you could receive including Universal Credit)

 How benefits are calculated